Why Pollution Prevention Matters

 - Wood Product Manufacturing

-What can I do to prepare for my inspections?
+What can I do to prepare for my inspection?

 What best management practices can I implement at my business?

-The Department of Ecology has a Stormwater Management Manual containing best management practices (BMPs) your business can adopt, you can implement operational and structural changes to prevent pollution from occurring.
+The Department of Ecology has a Stormwater Management Manual containing best management practices (BMPs) your business can adopt to prevent pollution from occurring.

 Stormwater Management Manual for Western Washington